Otus-DevOps-2020-02/DmitryKorlas_infra/README.md

 > manually add reddit-app2 as a second instance.
 What kind of problem in this configuration?

 The problem here is verbosity of config.
 We should not copy paste the same configuration.
 Keep DRY (dont repeat yourself) principles.
+So, for solving this issue, we can use `count` parameter - it's helpful for creating multiple resources.